‘Nollaig Shona Duit’ means ‘Happy Christmas to you’

 by the candle of Christmas.’

-Experience the warmth and festive glow of being ‘home for the holidays’ as the Lowry family and CARNIVAL OF SOULS bring a family-friendly concert with heart-warming traditional Christmas songs fused with reels and jigs and moving interpretations of traditional Christmas songs of worship, friendship and love in their performance – Celtic Christmas in Foxburg’s Lincoln Hall on Sunday, December 4 at 4:00 PM.
+Experience the warmth and festive glow of being ‘home for the holidays’ as the Lowry family and CARNIVAL OF SOULS bring a family-friendly concert with heart-warming traditional Christmas songs fused with reels and jigs and moving interpretations of traditional Christmas songs of worship, friendship and love in their performance – A Celtic Christmas in Foxburg’s Lincoln Hall on Sunday, December 4 at 4:00 PM.

 PLEASE NOTE that this concert is SOLD OUT with a waiting list.
 Carnival of Souls will returning to Lincoln Hall for their St. Patrick’s Day program next season on Saturday, March 18, so be sure to reserve or buy tickets early!